trimble-oss/website-modus.trimble.com/content/status.md

 ---
 title: "Status"
 layout: "single"
-description: "The status of each element is divided into the style definition (colors, sizes, etc) and the HTML/CSS framework code."
+description: "The status of each component is divided into the style definition (colors, sizes, etc) and the HTML/CSS framework code."
 url: "/status/"
 start: true
 hideToc: true
-aliases:
-- "/status.html"
 ---

 <style>